leon-good-life/books/README.md

 | `/src/components`      | Don't aware of Redux.
 Only take props as parameters and render UI. |
 | `/src/containers`      | Aware of redux.                                                    |

+8. I got an instruction "None of this operations should be persistent (refreshing the page will clear the changes).", So now, after this commit, it is not persistent.
+But it is possible to change that by changing `IS_PERSISTENT` variable in `IS_PERSISTENT.js` to `true`.
+If you do it while apllication is running, please type `Ctrl+C` in terminal and then run `npm start` again.

 ## Installation and Usage
 ```bash